KrishMehta1603/Codesoft_Internship/README.md

 Each project was designed to enhance practical data science and machine learning skills.

 ## PROJECTS  🔥
-🌟💫 1.
-Titanic Prediction Model 💫🌟
+🌟💫 A. Titanic Prediction Model 💫🌟

 Objective:
 -Predict the number of survivors in the Titanic disaster using machine learning.